Skip to main content

 Read more about standing across all cases

 The plaintiffs argue that the court has the authority to rule on the case and that the case requires urgent judicial intervention despite the fact it involves issues with a political dimension (e.g. foreign policy decisions).
-However, the matter has not yet arisen in proceedings.

 Read more about the issue of justiciability in other jurisdictions

 The case involves interpreting and applying Denmark’s obligations under international law, including those under the EU Common Position, the Arms Trade Treaty, and other international agreements.
-However, the matter has not yet arisen in proceedings.

 Read more about the applicability of international and legal instruments across the challenges

 The case raises questions about the appropriate remedy if Denmark is found to have violated its international obligations.
 This should involve the revocation of extant licences and licence applications currently under consideration or other measures to prevent further violations.
-However, the matter has not yet arisen in proceedings.

 Read more about whether claimants have been granted remedy in other jurisdictions